-- To begin with, it should be clear that all Total Protection Areas (Reservas Naturais Integradas and National Parks) are off-limits, as are the Special Reserves unless specifically indicated otherwise in their Management Plans.
-This is, after all, Mozambican law; - ii.
-Any zones of total protection established within the zoning plans of all other conservation areas should also be off-limits; - iii.
-Areas of key international importance such as UNESCO World Heritage locations should also be considered as non-offsettable; - iv.
-The RAMSAR sites in Mozambique however, due to their larger dimensions, should be considered critical habitat, but not non-offsettable in their entirety, though they do contain un- offsettable areas. - B. The approach to the management of key biodiversity currently outside protected areas needs to be considered as well.
-Following international best practice, in all critical habitats no project should advance unless all of the following are demonstrated:51 - i.
-No other viable alternatives within the region exist for development of the project on modified or natural habitats that are not critical; - ii.
-The project does not lead to measurable adverse impacts on those biodiversity values for which the critical habitat was designated, and on the ecological processes supporting those biodiversity values; - iii.
-The project does not lead to a net reduction in the global and/or national/regional population of any Critically Endangered, Endangered, or range-restricted Vulnerable species52 over a reasonable period of time; and - iv.
-A robust, appropriately designed, and long-term biodiversity monitoring and evaluation program is integrated into the client's management program.
+- Any zones of total protection established within the zoning plans of all other conservation areas should also be off-limits; - c.
+Areas of key international importance such as UNESCO World Heritage locations should also be considered as off-limits; - d.
+The RAMSAR sites in Mozambique however, due to their larger dimensions, should be considered critical habitat, but not excluded from offsets in their entirety, though they do contain unique areas which would be considered No Go. - The approach to the management of key biodiversity currently outside protected areas needs to be considered as well.
+Following international best practice, in all critical habitats no project should advance unless all of the following are demonstrated:47 - a.
+No other viable alternatives within the region exist for development of the project on modified or natural habitats that are not critical; - b.
+The project does not lead to measurable adverse impacts on those biodiversity values for which the critical habitat was designated, and on the ecological processes supporting those biodiversity values; - c.
+The project does not lead to a net reduction in the global and/or national/regional population of any Critically Endangered, Endangered, or range-restricted Vulnerable species48 over a reasonable period of time; and - d.
+A robust, appropriately designed, and longterm biodiversity monitoring and evaluation program is integrated into the client's management program. - Ideally, an aggregate system would identify as many "No Go" areas and critical habitats as possible, as early as possible, and create consensus, appropriate policies, and a databank open to project developers.
+The efforts of BIOFUND to map and categorize Mozambican habitats are both a good first step and an object lesson about what is and is not possible.
+Habitat mapping and data banks are useful for alerting where some types of conflict might occur, but nothing can substitute for primary investigation on the ground.
+Mapping in particular suffers from problems of resolution as well as the fact that conditions change over time.
+Mosaic habitats create problems, as does miombo's regenerative capacity.
+However, BIOFUND's intention to maintain both habitat maps and a database should be useful going forwards.